 Another trigger for anxiety can be change.
 Whether we are talking about the holiday season or going on vacation we are talking about changes.

 The schedule changes.
 We are already busy, but from Thanksgiving to New Year’s Eve there are extra events to fit into the calendar.
-Family to see, friends to visit, kids pageants to rehearse for, church events to prepare for.
-Change.

 Change makes my anxiety worse on holiday!